 - Kaohsiung is a safe city for solo female travellers.

-- As one of the most bicycle-friendly cities in Taiwan, rent a bicycle and explore many bike routes in Kaohsiung.
+- Rent a bicycle and explore various bike routes in Kaohsiung.
 The city built many bike paths as part of its infrastructure and has a bike share program where it is inexpensive to rent a bicycle.
-In fact, cycling in Taiwan is a big thing!
-If you are adventurous, you can cycle almost anywhere in the country!
+In fact, cycling in Taiwan is very popular!

 How to get to Kaohsiung Taiwan